Debenhams: United Kingdom, Denmark and Ireland

 The company also operated 33 Cresta Fashion stores, 22 Caters Supermarkets, 109 Lotus shoeshops, toy and sports retailer Hamleys, Greens Cameras & Hifi and News Dimension, a home furniture and furnishings company.

 As of December 2020, the company owned and operated 124 stores in the United Kingdom, and 7 under the Magasin du Nord brand in Denmark.
 Debenhams occupied the most sites of any of the traditional department store groups in the UK.
 The majority of the original trading names of the stores, in each of their respective locations, were replaced with the "Debenhams" name during the 1970s.
 All the department stores in the group traded as "Debenhams" (although the store in Chester was still dual-signed as Debenhams and Browns of Chester).

 In April 2020, stores operated in Ireland by Debenhams Ireland ceased trading with the loss of nearly 2,000 jobs.

 International franchises

-Middle East (in operation; mostly scheduled for closure)
+Middle East (defunct)

-Currently Debenhams operates across five countries in the Middle East.
-All stores except the two Iranian stores are operated under a franchise licence by the Alshaya Group.